ImageMagick v6 Examples --

 FOR /F "tokens=1,2,3,* delims=: " %%i IN ('identify -format "%%[EXIF:DateTime]" %1') DO ^

-imconvert %1 -pointsize %psize% -fill white -gravity northwest ^
+convert %1 -pointsize %psize% -fill white -gravity northwest ^

 -annotate +0+0 "%%j/%%k/%%i %%l" "%~dpn1"_dated%~x1

-In the first line we evaluate the smaller dimension of the photograph by "%[fx:min(w,h)]", take 5% of this value and store it in the environment variable "psize".
-This value is referred to in the next statement ("%psize%") to set the font size of the time-date information.
+In the first line we evaluate the smaller dimension of the photograph by "%[fx:min(w,h)]", take 5% of this value and store it in the environment variable PSIZE.
+This value is referred to in the next statement (%psize%) to set the font size of the time-date information.

 FOR /F %%x IN ('convert null: -format "%%[fx:int(rand()*31)-15]" info:') DO SET angle=%%x

-imconvert %1 -thumbnail x90 -matte ^
+convert %1 -thumbnail x90 -matte ^

 -background none -rotate %angle% "%~dpn1"_rotated.png

-The FX Expressions can not only generate numbers, but can also generate multiple numbers, embedded in a larger string.
+The FX Expressions cannot only generate numbers, but can also generate multiple numbers, embedded in a larger string.
 For example in Border with Rounded Corner it was used to directly generate a complex draw string based on image width and height information.
 This added feature, along with avoiding and further dependence on other external programs makes this method a preferable method for doing calculations in your batch script.

 Using the SET command

-The "SET" command can perform some simple integer math and some basic string manipulation when the "/A" option is invoked.
-In the following example, we roughly calculate the width of the time-date string by use of the "SET" command:
+The SET command can perform some simple integer math and some basic string manipulation when the "/A" option is invoked.
+In the following example, we roughly calculate the width of the time-date string by use of the SET command:

 :: Determine the font height